-- 1. A party intending to submit a dispute to arbitration before the EBDRC shall file with the Secretariat a Request for Arbitration (hereinafter the "Request"). - 2.
-The Request shall contain: - a) the claimant's name, address (including email address) and contact details; - b) the respondent's name, address (including email address) and contact details; - c) the arbitration agreement and any other agreement relevant to the dispute. - d) the relevant facts and legal arguments upon which the claims are based; - e) a copy of any relevant contract or agreement as well as of any available documents substantiating the claims, annexed as numbered exhibits; - f) signed witness statements and expert reports setting out in detail any testimony or expertise deemed relevant to the dispute, annexed as numbered exhibits; - g) any evidentiary requests; - h) the prayers for relief. - 3.
-Together with the Request, the claimant shall pay the handling fee provided under Article 11.1 of the Code.
-If the claimant fails to abide by the abovementioned requirements, the Secretariat may grant a time limit within which the claimant must complete the Request, failing which the Request shall be deemed withdrawn without prejudice to any claimant's right to file the same claim at a later date in another Request. - 4.
-The Secretariat shall notify the respondent of the receipt of the Request and the date of such receipt via email. - 5.
-Once the Secretariat has received the Request and the handling fee, and unless the Request lacks any reference to an arbitration agreement for the dispute to be referred to the EBDRC, it shall forward the Request and the documents annexed thereto to the respondent.
+7.1.1 A party intending to submit a dispute to arbitration before the EBDRC shall file with the Secretariat a Request for Arbitration (hereinafter the "Request").

+7.1.2 The request shall contain:

+- a) the claimant's name, address (including email address) and contact details; - b) the respondent's name, address (including email address) and contact details; - c) the arbitration agreement and any other agreement relevant to the dispute. - d) the relevant facts and legal arguments upon which the claims are based: - e) a copy of any relevant contract or agreement as well as of any available documents substantiating the claims, annexed as numbered exhibits; - f) signed witness statements and expert reports setting out in detail any testimony or expertise deemed relevant to the dispute, annexed as numbered exhibits; - g) any evidentiary requests; - h) the prayers for relief.

+- 7.1.3 Together with the Request, the claimant shall pay the handling fee provided under Article 11.1 of the Code.
+If the claimant fails to abide by the abovementioned requirements, the Secretariat may grant a time limit within which the claimant must complete the Request, failing which the Request shall be deemed withdrawn without prejudice to any claimant's right to file the same claim at a later date in another Request. - 7.1.4 The Secretariat shall notify the respondent of the receipt of the Request and the date of such receipt via email. - 7.1.5 Once the Secretariat has received the Request and the handling fee, and unless the Request lacks any reference to an arbitration agreement for the dispute to be referred to the EBDRC, it shall forward the Request and the documents annexed thereto to the respondent.

-7.2 Answer to the Request; Counterclaim
+7.2 Answer to the request; counterclaim

-- 1. The Secretariat shall communicate the Request to the respondent and set a time limit, not shorter than seven days and not longer than 14 days, for the answer ("Answer"), which shall contain: - a) the respondent's name, address and contact details; - b) any objections related to jurisdiction, failing which the jurisdiction of the EBDRC is accepted; - c) any counterclaims;
+- 7.2.1 The Secretariat shall communicate the Request to the respondent and set a time limit, not shorter than seven days and not longer than 14 days, for the answer ("Answer"), which shall contain: - a) the respondent's name, address and contact details; - b) any objections related to jurisdiction, failing which the jurisdiction of the EBDRC is accepted; - c) any counterclaims; - d) the relevant facts and legal arguments upon which the respondent's defences and/or counterclaims are based; - e) any available documents substantiating the defences and/or the counterclaims, annexed as numbered exhibits; - signed witness statements and expert reports setting out in detail any testimony or expertise deemed relevant to the dispute, annexed as numbered exhibits; - g) any other evidentiary requests; - h) the prayers for relief. - 7.2.2 The respondent may request that the time limit to file the Answer be suspended until the payment of the advance on costs as provided under Article 11.2 below. - 7.2.3 The Secretariat shall communicate to the claimant the Answer and the documents annexed thereto.

-- d) the relevant facts and legal arguments upon which the respondent's defences and/or counterclaims are based; - e) any available documents substantiating the defences and/or the counterclaims, annexed as numbered exhibits; - f) signed witness statements and expert reports setting out in detail any testimony or expertise deemed relevant to the dispute, annexed as numbered exhibits; - g) any other evidentiary requests; - h) the prayers for relief. - 2.
-The respondent may request that the time limit to file the Answer be suspended until the payment of the advance on costs as provided under Article 11.2 below. - 3.
-The Secretariat shall communicate to the claimant the Answer and the documents annexed thereto. - 4.
-In case the respondent fails to submit the Answer in accordance with this Article, the Arbitrator may nevertheless proceed with the proceedings and issue an award. - 5.
-In case of any counterclaims, the Secretariat shall fix a time limit, not shorter than seven days and not longer than 14 days, within which the claimant shall submit a reply, strictly limited to the defences against the counterclaims.
+- 7.2.4 In case the respondent fails to submit the Answer in accordance with this Article, the Arbitrator may nevertheless proceed with the proceedings and issue an award. - 7.2.5 In case of any counterclaims, the Secretariat shall fix a time limit, not shorter than seven days and not longer than 14 days, within which the claimant shall submit a reply, strictly limited to the defences against the counterclaims.